uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Copyright
 The foundation does not require that every contributor include their copyright notice in contributed files.

-Instead, a more general statement can be used:
+Instead, a more general statement can be used, where <project name> is the specific name of that being contributed to e.g. oneDNN:

-* `Copyright Contributors to the UXL Foundation project.`
+* `Copyright Contributors to the <project name>.`

 This statement is intended to communicate the following: